Chicago

 • This page discusses the link between toxic baby formula and Necrotizing Enterocolitis (NEC) — a severe intestinal condition in premature infants.

-• Parents and guardians are filing lawsuits against baby formula manufacturers, alleging that the formulas contain harmful ingredients leading to NEC.
+• Parents and guardians are filing lawsuits against baby formula manufacturers, alleging that the formulas increase the risk of NEC and companies failed to warn about this risk.

 • TorHoerman Law is actively investigating these claims and offering free consultations for affected families.